 Output:

-Tuple data types are also the same as list data types in Python, the only difference between them is the tuple is immutable, which means we can not change the tuple elements after created.
+Tuple data types are also the same as list data types in Python.
+The only difference between them is that tuples are immutable, which means we can not change the tuple elements after they are created.
+Tuples are defined using parentheses.

 - Creating a Tuple in Python

-In Python, tuples are created using parenthesis with different types of values separated by commas.
+In Python, tuples are created using parentheses with different types of values separated by commas.

 Example: